-Singapore executes man for abetting trafficking of cannabis
+Singapore executes man for coordinating cannabis delivery

-HONG KONG (AP) — Singapore on Wednesday executed a man for abetting the trafficking of cannabis, despite pleas for clemency from his family and protests from activists that he was convicted on weak evidence.
+HONG KONG (AP) — Singapore on Wednesday executed a man accused of coordinating a cannabis delivery, despite pleas for clemency from his family and protests from activists that he was convicted on weak evidence.

 Tangaraju Suppiah, 46, was sentenced to death in 2018 for abetting the trafficking of 1 kilogram (2.2 pounds) of cannabis.
 Under Singapore laws, trafficking more than 500 grams of cannabis may result in the death penalty.